Happy 98th birthday, Betty White!

 Even though learning history is pointless (it's for nerds and never repeats itself), we've all enjoyed the historical fact that Betty White is, in fact, older than sliced bread.
 But sliced bread can't serve as a measurement of time the way that Betty White can.
 Aside from her 70-year television career, the actress and comedian lived through the advent of traffic signals, sunglasses, and ballpoint pens.
 Here are seven historical facts worth knowing because of Betty White.

-3. The Golden Girls made TV history by featuring one of the first casts with all-female leads.
+The Golden Girls made TV history by featuring one of the first casts with all-female leads.
 Somehow, it's still as relevant and irreverent as it was in 1985 when it debuted.
-Of course it is—it's Deadpool's favorite show.
+Plus, it's Deadpool's favorite show.

 Hot in Cleveland